jackdomleo7/jackdomleo.dev/content/blog/2020/i-wrote-an-ebook-here-is-what-i-learned.md

 You never really overcome writer's block, and it doesn't happen all the time, but I have found a few techniques that help me minimise how often I experience writer's block.

 I planned each section in [Notion](https://www.notion.so) and I didn't start writing that section until my Notion note had enough points in it, that made me feel I could write enough.
-I would makes notes on phrases, diagrams, anecdotes, quotes, websites etc. I also love a cloud-based application, like Notion, because if I ever have a really good idea while I'm out somewhere (or not near my computer), I can also update the Notion note on my mobile phone.
+I would make notes on phrases, diagrams, anecdotes, quotes, websites etc. I also love a cloud-based application, like Notion, because if I ever have a really good idea while I'm out somewhere (or not near my computer), I can also update the Notion note on my mobile phone.

 I would often draft out paragraphs beforehand in Notion, or highlight existing paragraphs in the book that I want to revisit.